 - Emily Weinberg has developed the Nonprofit Blog Exchange.
 It is a blog/project that connects nonprofit bloggers with each other.
 The features of the blog/project are the roundup blog entries and the blog list of 150 nonprofit blogs.

 - Quite a few people land on my blog and are unaware that it is hosted by WordPress.
-I use WordPress as my main blogging platform, and it is where significant written documentation (and research), is provided.
+I use WordPress as my main blogging platform, and it is where I provide significant written documentation (and research).
 “The Daily Post: The Art and Craft of Blogging” is designed to help authors improve their blogging.
 There is also the guide, Learn.WordPress.com.
 You can find inspiring “tweets” on blogging from WordPress on Twitter.

 - WordPress.tv provides a variety of videos of prior educational sessions on various aspects of WordPress, and using it effectively.
 I receive quite a few questions about WordPress security, for instance; if you have similar concerns, see this video featuring Victor Granic.